Phạm Quang Khiêm: Da Nang

 In the north of South Vietnam, the only remaining government enclave was Da Nang.
 On the night of March 28, 1975, Khiêm, flew one of the last missions into Da Nang just hours before the city fell to the North Vietnamese Army (NVA).
 After landing, Khiêm taxied to the ramp where an ARVN major attempted to board the aircraft, seeking a seat.
 Knowing that the arrival of high-ranking personnel would lead to a rush of people trying to board, Khiêm ordered the major to leave the aircraft.
 Meanwhile, the aircraft commander was searching the terminal for his family.
 As the ramp quickly filled with refugees, Khiêm instructed the loadmaster to offload the cargo before allowing passengers to board.
 However, due to the chaotic crowd, the loading and unloading took place through the back ramp of the C-130.
 Once the cargo was offloaded, refugees surged onto the aircraft.

 As the engines started, the noise scattered many people, allowing the aircraft to taxi away.
 The loadmaster informed Khiêm via intercom that the ramp could not be closed due to the presence of refugees.
 Khiêm applied the brakes, forcing the people into the cargo hold and allowing the ramp to close.
 At the end of the runway, a Military Police officer, blocking the taxiway with a truck, demanded that his family be allowed to board.
 Khiêm signaled for the MP to move the truck so he could proceed with takeoff.
-After backing up and lining up, Khiêm took off without the MP or his family onboard.
-Upon arrival at Tan Son Nhut, Khiêm conducted a headcount of the passengers, finding 350 people onboard, despite the C-130’s maximum capacity of 128 passengers.
+After backing up and lining up, Khiêm took off without the MP or his family on board.
+Upon arrival at Tan Son Nhut, Khiêm conducted a headcount of the passengers, finding 350 people on board, despite the C-130's maximum capacity of 128 passengers.